communitystack/www.communitystack.com/src/content/communities/stimulus.md

 title: Stimulus Discourse
 description: A place for questions and open discussion about the Stimulus JavaScript framework.
-userCount: 404
+userCount: 416
 icon: stimulus.svg
-activity: medium
+activity: low
-language: en
+language: en_US
 ---